-Thinking of getting battery storage for your solar system?
+Thinking of getting a solar-powered battery for your home or business to protect you from the next power outage?
 Here’s six tips to help you figure it all out.

 But as always, it pays to do your homework before making the investment.

-1. Figure out if you are affected by the new "Time of Use” evening rates.
+1. Are you affected by increasing “Time of Use” evening rates?

-3. Determine if you are eligible for the federal Investment Tax Credit.
+2. Determine if you are eligible for the state and federal incentives

-You may also be eligible for a federal tax credit worth 30% of the cost of a battery system.
-If you install batteries with solar at the same time, you are mostly likely eligible for this credit.
-If you are simply installing batteries, you are eligible only if your battery system is 100% charged by your solar panels.
+You may also be eligible for a federal tax credit of 30% the cost of a battery system.
+Ask your installer for eligibility requirements.
+If you do not have an income, you may not be eligible for this credit.
 Learn more about how to claim the Federal ITC.